Intravenous Sedation (“Twilight Sedation”)

 Intravenous Sedation or “twilight sleep” helps you to be comfortable and calm when undergoing dental procedures.
 Your treatment can be completed for you under intravenous sedation, if you so desire.
 Intravenous sedation or “IV sedation” (twilight sedation) is designed to better enable you to undergo your dental procedures while you are very relaxed.
 It will enable you to tolerate as well as not remember those procedures that may be very uncomfortable for you.
 IV sedation will essentially help alleviate the anxiety associated with your treatment.
 You may not always be asleep but you will be comfortable, calm and relaxed, drifting in and out of sleep – a “twilight sleep”.

-If you choose the option of intravenous sedation your IV sedation/anesthesia is administered and monitored by Dr. Doshi, Dr. Sheabar, Dr. Chan, Dr. Wright or Dr. Adams, therefore eliminating the costly expense of having your treatment carried out in an operating room or same-day surgical facility.
+If you choose the option of intravenous sedation your IV sedation/anesthesia is administered and monitored by Dr. Doshi, Dr. Sheabar or Dr. Hamedi, therefore eliminating the costly expense of having your treatment carried out in an operating room or same-day surgical facility.